 Ricardo Quaresma was 18 months or so older than Ronaldo, but very much of the same generation.
 When two such talents arrive at the same time, both wide players with dancing feet and pace to burn, there’s an inevitability that one will overshadow the other.
 Almost like a see-saw, if one rises, the other is bound to fall in comparison.
 It’s not quite the same as the VHS against Betamax battle that surfaced in the early days of video recorders – for those old enough to recall such days – but not too far distant from it.
 Although to many pundits at the time, the elder man looked the more naturally gifted, it would be Ronaldo sitting on the elevated end of football’s see-saw, and for so much of a career blighted by inconsistency and a perceived lack of application to a team’s cause, Quaresma would be left to merely peer up at the success of his compatriot.

-In a career spanning almost 20 years, Quaresma would display his talents for no less than nine clubs, with some of the major teams of the era featuring among his often all-too-brief stays.
+In a career spanning almost 20 years, Quaresma would display his talents for no less than ten clubs, with some of the major teams of the era featuring among his often all-too-brief stays.
 Periods with Sporting CP, Barcelona, Porto, Inter Milan and Chelsea form the sort of CV envied by many of the best players in the world, but only on isolated occasions had he delivered the form that persuaded such clubs to invest in his apparent footballing talents.
 Indeed, only once, with Porto between 2004 and 2008, did he enjoy anything like a settled period.
 Even then, despite averaging around 40 appearances per season, for such a gifted forward, his return of less than eight strikes a season on average, was less than inspiring.
-His second term with the Lisbon club for the 2013-14 and 2014-15 seasons would be an improvement, with 19 goals in 67 appearances being the most prolific of his career to date, but still well short of what such ability should have delivered.
+His second spell with Porto for the 2013-14 and 2014-15 seasons would be an improvement, with 19 goals in 67 appearances being the most prolific of his career to date, but still well short of what such ability should have delivered.

 If we are drawing comparisons to Cristiano Ronaldo in terms of natural ability, any stacking up of goals scored across the same period markedly puts Quaresma’s achievements in the shade, especially when considering that the latter’s strikes came overwhelmingly at the highest level in the Premier League, La Liga and Serie A. Quaresma’s record in those same leagues add up to 67 appearances and a paltry two goals.
 It’s a damning comparison, and perhaps tells the tale of a talent that only in the very briefest of moments – the goal in the game against Iran being a recent example – truly flared into an incandescent light.
 It’s a history summed up by a former coach at Sporting CP.
 “He has the ability to win a game with two or three touches because he has fantastic talent,” Laszlo Boloni explained.
 Damning with faint praise perhaps though, he added that, “He doesn’t always play well, but he can still surprise everyone and change a match.”